Franklin Castle

-Franklin Castle (also known as the Tiedemann House) is a Victorian stone house, built in the American Queen Anne style, located at 4308 Franklin Boulevard in Cleveland's Ohio City neighborhood.
+Franklin Castle (also known as the Tiedemann House) is an American Victorian stone house, built in the American Queen Anne style, located at 4308 Franklin Boulevard in Cleveland's Ohio City neighborhood.
 The building has four stories and more than twenty rooms and eighty windows.
 In the late nineteenth century, when it was built, Franklin Boulevard was one of the most prestigious residential avenues in Cleveland.
 It is reported to be the most haunted house in Ohio.

 On March 15, 1982, it was added to the National Register of Historic Places.

 Early history

 The house was built in 1881–1883 by the famed architectural firm of Cudell & Richardson for Hannes Tiedemann, a prosperous German immigrant.

 On January 15, 1881, Tiedemann's fifteen-year-old daughter Emma succumbed to diabetes.
 The property saw its second death not long afterwards when Tiedemann's elderly mother, Wiebeka, died.
 During the next three years the Tiedemanns would bury three more children, giving rise to speculation about the circumstances of the deaths.

 To distract his wife, Louise, from these tragedies, Tiedemann began extensive construction on the home, adding a ballroom which runs the length of the house on the fourth floor of the manor.
 Also during this building, turrets and gargoyles were added to the edifice's facade, giving the house an even more pronounced "castle" appearance.

 It is rumored that hidden rooms and passageways were used for bootlegging during Prohibition.
 Though rumored, none of these rooms or passageways exist other than a small stairway used by servants from the kitchen to the front door.

 Louise Tiedemann died from a liver disease on March 24, 1895, at the age of fifty-seven.
 The next year, Hannes sold the house to the Mullhauser family, and by 1908 he and the entire Tiedemann family were dead, leaving no one to inherit his considerable personal wealth.